Ivanald/vsdRiscvSoc/README.md

-##Step2: Install Device Tree Compiler (DTC)
+## Step2: Install Device Tree Compiler (DTC)

 Adding the device tree complier dependency also.
 ```bash

 ```
-##Step3: Install spike and add to path
+## Step3: Install spike and add to path
 Spike is an open-source RISC-V Instruction Set Simulator (ISS) which is used to emulate the RISC-V programs without the requirement of physical hardware.

-##Step4: Install pk and add to path
+## Step4: Install pk and add to path

 ##Step5: Sanity checks

-#Uniqueness Test
+# Uniqueness Test

 A program to give the 64‐bit FNV‐1a hash of username and hostname.

-##Program:
+## Program:

-##Compilation command:
+## Compilation command:

-##Running on spike with pk
+## Running on spike with pk
-Here, we were getting an which was resolved when you are giving the pk path
+Here, we were getting an error which was resolved when you are giving the pk path

 Command:

 Output:

-#Errors encountered during the installation
+# Errors encountered during the installation

-##Building from source rather than pk.
+## Building from source rather than pk.

-##Path error for pk
+## Path error for pk

-##Compilation error.
+## Compilation error.